Nashi (Ukrainian political party): Ideology

 The party declares adherence to the neutral and non-bloc status of Ukraine; respect for history, concern for the development of culture and native language; country's reindustrialization policy; broad decentralization and cultural autonomy of all regions of Ukraine.

 According to Ukrainian journalists and political scientists, Nashi is one of the many pro-Russian parties (Opposition Bloc, Opposition Platform – For Life, etc.) formed from the wreckage of the now-defunct Party of Regions.

 Some see the star motif in the party's logo as redolent of the Soviet (or Kremlin's) red star.

 The party has a pro-Russian stance.

 Leadership

 The party is headed by deputies of VII and VIII convocations.
-Yevheniy Murayev and Olexander Dolzhenkov, which were previously part of the party "OPZZH" and "Party of Regions".
-It was announced the creation of a youth organization led by Dmitry Safonov.
+Yevheniy Murayev and Olexander Dolzhenkov, which were previously part of the party "For Life" and "Party of Regions".